The Tannoy Monitor Gold website

 used between the 2 filter glass parts got visable and blurred the filter.
 Clearly a production error known also

-on other camera models, how long should a camera work properly?
+on other camera models, so the question is how long should a digital camera work properly?

 Minolta was bought by Sony, have they solved the problem?